Dirk-/NanoBLEFlashPrefs/README.md

 ## Installation

+- Search for `NanoBLEFlashPrefs` in the library manager of your Arduino IDE and install it.

+Alternatively:

 - Select `Download ZIP` from the GitHub `Code` button.
 Unzip the archive if it isn't already.
 You will end up with a folder `NanoBLEFlashPrefs-master` in your download folder.